oxalorg/.emacs.d/README.md

 2. More conscious focus on improving my 80% (code stuff) rather than my 20% (everything else in the unixy world)
 3. Effort to make my computing environment minimal

-## Corgi
+## Special thanks

 Since I spend most of my time in Clojure and Clojurescript this configuration is mostly geared towards it.

-I'm using the amazing set of emacs packages by @plexus called as [Corgi](https://github.com/lambdaisland/corgi) and [Corgi-packages](https://github.com/lambdaisland/corgi-packages).
+I've used the amazing set of emacs packages by @plexus called as [Corgi](https://github.com/lambdaisland/corgi) and [Corgi-packages](https://github.com/lambdaisland/corgi-packages) as a base to develop my personal config off of.